open/close all folders

 - In Rome, Cleopatra VII, the woman who succeeded to keep her kingdom by seducing both Gaius Julius Caesar and Mark Anthony, tried to use her wiles on Octavius, Caesar's successor and the new Emperor of Rome.
 In response, he is polite, understanding, charming, and not fazed for even a second by her come-ons.
 Cleopatra's response to this is well known.

-- Happens in Scrubs, where Jordan tries to seduce a boy from across the hall.
+- Happens when Jordan tries to seduce a boy from across the hall.
 He is nice to her, calls her "ma'am", and leaves.
 In utter Ma'am Shock, she gets so much botox that she can barely talk.

 - Also happens to Perry.
 Heather Locklear as the pharmaceutical rep that Perry hates just based on the fact she works for a drug company trying to seduce him to prove a point.
 It doesn't work, but then she out and out tells him she's interested in him, and they end up in bed and a short rel'p the ends when Perry's pregnant ex-wife shows up, wanting Perry back.

 - In Selfie, Eliza points out she's "always being eyed" when Henry mentions being eyed for a promotion.
 He says that she means it a different way, and she challenges him to try not to look.
 She then begins dancing provocatively while he ignores her.
 It is then subverted at the very end, where he just glances at her rear a little, and she catches him looking.

 - Sex and the City

 - When Samantha has nude pictures taken of herself she was grievously offended when the photo developer made no comment on them.
 Later, a delivery guy notices said picture on her wall and receives a 20 dollar tip when he compliments her ass.